Skip to main content

 And when it comes to the variety of freelance careers on the market, business is certainly booming.

-However, perhaps you’re not sure whether there’s a demand for your skill type, or whether you can successfully live off a career in freelancing?
+However, perhaps you’re not sure whether there’s a demand for your skill type, or whether you can successfully live off a career in freelancing.
+Well, don’t fret.

-If you’re thinking of making both the exciting and scary move to full-time freelancing, we’ll tell you the most in demand, well-paying freelance careers you should consider.
+If you’re thinking of making both the exciting and scary move to full-time freelancing, we’ll tell you some of the most in-demand, well-paying freelance careers you should consider.

 Most In-Demand Freelance Careers on the Market

-Here are the top five most popular and well-paid freelancing gigs in the market right now.
+Here are some of the top most popular and well-paid freelancing gigs in the market right now:

 1. Web Design and Development